HBica05/cake-cottage/README.md

 ✔️ Track Site Activity – Admin can view analytics on user interactions.

 **Add a Recipe**
-- [**C**RUD] Create or 'add' a new recipe.
-Defensive programming in place means users must adhere to minimal requirements when adding a new recipe.
-If a user doesn't have a photo to accompany their recipe, I have a built-in function that will automatically assign a cute placeholder image based on the type of dessert category they've selected.
+- [CRUD] Users can create or add a new recipe with a title, description, ingredients, steps, category, and optional image.
 **View a Recipe**
-- [C**R**UD] Read or 'review' recipes, either from the main page, or the user profile.
+- [C**R**UD] Users can read or view any recipe from the main page or by searching/filtering.
-    - Check ingredients / directions as 'complete' if making the recipe themselves.
-    - View two additional recipe suggestions.
+- Each recipe shows:

-    - View a *conversion chart* either by temperature, volume, or weight.
+  - Title, category, author, and created date.

+  - Ingredients & preparation steps.

+  - Associated image (if uploaded).

+- Recipes are displayed in card format with filtering (All, Cakes, Pastries, Breads).
 **Update a Recipe**
-- [CR**U**D] Update or 'edit' their own user recipes on this page.
+- [CR**U**D] Logged-in users can edit their own recipes.
+- They can update the name, description, ingredients, steps, category, and image

 **Delete a Recipe**
-- [CRU**D**] Delete or 'remove' a user's own recipes.
-The *admin* account also has access to delete recipes, should they be inappropriate for example.

-**Save a Recipe to Favorites**
-- Users can save their own recipes, or recipes submitted by other users, directly into their profile for quicker access next time.
+- [CRU**D**] Logged-in users can delete their own recipes.
+- Admins also have permission to delete any recipe that violates guidelines.

 **Admin Superuser**
 - My ***'Admin'*** profile has several extra features, which currently include:
     - Edit / Delete any recipe from the database.
-    - View join-date / favs / recipes of all registered users. (added March 2025)
-    - Delete any registered user from the database. (added March 2025)
+    - Delete any registered user from the database.
-    - Receive email for new recipes added or edited from database as backup in case database is lost. (added March 2025)
+    - Receive email for new recipes added or edited from database as backup in case database is lost.
-    - View an interactive map of all visitors to the site. (added March 2025)
-    - View statistics of unique visitors by country, and total count. (added March 2025)

 # 📖 About the Website

 Cake Cottage is more than just a bakery website—it's a community-driven recipe hub where users can: